jiko23/Multi-Sig-Wallet/README.md

 compile: npx hardhat compile,
 deploy: npx hardhat run scripts/deploy.js

 **NOTE: These contracts has been tested on Remix.
+Contract creater address is my metamask account address.
+This is the final address and other similar contracts present are while testing the deployments.
+All are from my account.